sourcefrog/cargo-mutants/README.md

 ## Project status

-As of April 2023 this is an actively-maintained spare time project.
+As of October 2023 this is an actively-maintained spare time project.
 It is very usable as it is and there is room for future improvements, especially in adding new types of mutation.

 I expect to make releases about every one or two months, depending on how much time and